-Veterinarian For Heartworm Testing, Prevention And Treatment
+Veterinarian for Heartworm Testing, Prevention, and Treatment

-Heartworm disease is a serious and potentially fatal disease in pets.
-It is caused by these mature heartworms, up to one foot in length, dwelling in the heart, lungs and their associated blood vessels.
-Once they lodge at these indicated sites, they begin reproducing.
+Heartworm disease is a very serious and potentially fatal disease in pets.
+It is caused by mature heartworms, up to one foot in length, dwelling in the heart, lungs, and associated blood vessels.
+Once they lodge at these indicated sites, the parasites begin to reproduce.
 A dog can have as many as 250 worms living within its systems.

-The symptoms of heartworms are very different in cats due to the fact cats are atypical (unusual) hosts for heartworm.
-The larvae rarely survive to the adult stage, and the disease often goes undiagnosed.
-Although it is important to realize immature worms cause damage in the condition known as Heartworm Associated Respiratory Disease (HARD).
-Signs of heartworm infection in cats include coughing, respiratory distress and vomiting.
+The symptoms of heartworms are very different in cats since cats are atypical (unusual) hosts for heartworm.
+The larvae rarely survive to the adult stage, and thus the disease often goes undiagnosed.
+However, it is important to realize that immature worms cause damage in the condition known as Heartworm Associated Respiratory Disease (HARD).
+Signs of heartworm infection in cats include coughing, respiratory distress, and vomiting.
 In some cases, it can be fatal.

 In preventing heartworm in your dog, be proactive.
 Make monthly heartworm chewable medication part of your pet care regime.
 Your pet should be tested annually for heartworm during routine visits.
 The test requires a small sample of blood to be drawn from your pet.
 This sample is then tested to detect the presence of the heartworm proteins.
-Even though heartworm preventative medications are very effective, a dog can still be infected.
+Even though heartworm preventative medications are very effective, dogs can still be infected.

-Can heartworms be treated?
+Can Heartworms be Treated?

 Heartworms in dogs can be treated by your Veterinarian if found in time, but this treatment can be risky.
 Treatment consists of two to three injections of Immiticide (an arsenic-based medication) spaced out over several months.
 Your dog will need to remain calm and rested for 4-6 weeks after each injection to reduce the chances of a pulmonary embolism.
 It is much easier, safer, more comfortable, and less expensive to prevent heartworms compared to treating them.